JadSafah/mortgage_calculator/README.md

 ### Challenges

 - Outside click alerter: Dropdown list should close when you click outside the list.
-- Mortgage payment calculations: Couldn't implement the prepayment plan and the accelerate options for payment frequencies.
+- Mortgage payment calculations: Implementing prepayment plan, the term and the accelerate options for payment frequencies.
+Consequently, running the tests failed since the obtained results were different than the expected results (The results expected are the results obtained from Government of Canada's Mortgage Calculator).
+- UI design: Input form and dropdown list editing.